yashkumarsharma/vagrant-selenium/README.md

 ```
 $ cd {YourNodeJSProject}
 $ npm install vagrant-e2etesting-protractor
 $ cd node_modules/vagrant-e2etesting-protractor
 $ vagrant up
 ```

 There are two folders named "TESTES" and "GettingStarted" configured in the Vagrant configuration.
 The default sync method is rsync.
 It does not require you give root password.
 The rsync synced folder does a one-time one-way sync from the machine running to the machine being started by Vagrant.

-The default Sync folder settings
+The default Sync folder settings.

 ```
 ./node_modules/vagrant-e2etesting-protractor/TESTES --> VM --> /home/vagrant/TESTS
 ./node_modules/vagrant-e2etesting-protractor/GettingStarted --> VM --> /home/vagrant/GettingStarted